lulivi/Latex-PDF-auto-updater/README.md

 ```bash
 /PATH/TO/SCRIPT/updatePdfLatex.sh <metafiles_directory>
 ```
+Where `<metafiles_directory>` is the directory where the build files like `aux`, `log`, `bbl`, `pdf`,... will be stored.
 After this, you can edit your tex files in the directory and let the script update the pdf for you.

 ## References